homewise-solutions-inc/developer-guides/banners/embed.md

 <!-- e.g. <div class="homewise_banner_0"></div>, <div class="homewise_banner_1"></div> -->
 ```

 ### Step 4
-Optionally, customize the banner by adding `banner` configuration object with a single or multiple banner customization
+Customize the banner by adding `banner` configuration object with a single or multiple banner customization
 configurations to the `homewise` default object.
 > :warning: Please refer to browser's console for errors.